smfcoder/Grafana-Dashboards/README.md

         c) Download Prometheus from (https://prometheus.io/download/)   and run the file as shown in the video.<br>
         d) Run the Windows node expoerter on http://localhost:9182/metrics<br>
         e) Run Prometheus on http://localhost:9090/target<br>
+        f) Import the json file of the dashboard from the above files or create the new panels.

 # Dashboards Implementations :